InternalDeveloperPlatform/public-site/content/learn/core-components/infrastructure-orchestration.md

 # Infrastructure Orchestration

 {{< hint info >}}
-TLDR; Internal Developer Platforms (IDPs) need to integrate with your existing infrastructure to enable Continuous Delivery or even Continuous Deployment (CD) processes.
-Your DevOps team should be able to define which infrastructure is to be used whenever a new environment is created.
+TLDR; An Internal Developer Platform (IDP) is the sum of the tech and tools that an Ops, DevOps or platform engineering team glues together to build golden paths for developers.
+All the existing tools and infrastructure are part of the IDP, they integrate with it and they are orchestrated by the IDP to enable Continuous Delivery or even Continuous Deployment (CD) processes.
 {{< /hint >}}

-An Internal Developer Platform needs to integrate well with your existing infrastructure and it needs to be able to orchestrate your existing and future infrastructure.
-This is especially important when you cannot begin establishing an Internal Developer Platform green field, but need to put it into an existing setup.
-An Internal Developer Platform typically integrates with your existing CI pipelines on the one side and your hardware infrastructure (e.g., Kubernetes clusters, databases, file storage) on the other side.
-This is also one of the big differences compared to a PaaS (Platform-as-a-Service) that typically also includes all the infrastructure (very often based on proprietary technology stacks).
+An Internal Developer Platform should always follow a Platform as a Product approach.
+This is especially important when you cannot build an Internal Developer Platform green field, but need to put it into an existing setup.
+An Internal Developer Platform typically integrates with your existing CI pipelines on the one side and your hardware infrastructure (e.g. Kubernetes clusters, databases, file storage) on the other side.
+This is also one of the big differences to PaaS (Platform-as-a-Service) solutions, which typically also includes all the infrastructure (very often based on proprietary technology stacks) out of the box.

 The following picture provides a good overview of the typical integration points of an Internal Developer Platform:
 {{< figure link="/_assets/images/infrastructure-orchestration.png" src="/_assets/images/infrastructure-orchestration.png" caption="Typical integration points of an Internal Developer Platform" alt="Typical integration points of an Internal Developer Platform" >}}